Summer 1995 (3.2)

 What about film in Azerbaijan?
 What do you see in the future?

 We have great aspirations.
 The

-Union of Cinematographers, of which I am Chairman, hopes to get
+Union of Cinematographers, of which I am Chair, hopes to get

 support to establish the Baku Annual International Film Festival

 which would be sponsored by the Consortium countries.
 If we succeed,

 it would be the first genuine international film festival as

 it would be organized and managed not by one country but several.